rabiuhadisalisu/laravel-passkeys-bak/README.md

 ### Events

-The package fires the `Spatie\LaravelPasskeys\Events\PasskeyUsedToAuthenticateEvent` when a passkey is used to authenticate.
+The package fires the `Rabytebuild\LaravelPasskeys\Events\PasskeyUsedToAuthenticateEvent` when a passkey is used to authenticate.
 It has a property `passkey` that contains the `Passkey` model that was used to authenticate.

 ## Testing